 The coastal oceanography research group at the University of Oregon focuses on understanding the dynamics of how estuarine circulation interacts with both the open ocean, on one end, and the terrestrial (or ice) system on the other end.
 We use a combination of observational oceanography and numerical modeling techniques to investigate how well our current conceptual models of these regions work.
-The coastal ocean is a critical area environmentally: population pressure is increasing, particularly near the coast, which brings additional stress to the nearshore ecosystem.
+Estuaries are critical areas environmentally: population pressure is increasing, particularly near the coast.
 On top of these anthropogenic impacts, estuaries and nearshore ocean regions display striking natural variations on timescales from tidal to seasonal to interannual.
 The circulation in these regions drives many of the science headlines today: How fast will sea level rise?
 If there is an oil spill in Coos Bay, where will it disperse?
 What drives hypoxia and dead zones on the Oregon shelf?
 What impact does the ocean have on ice sheets?

 Check out other marine science happening at the UO!

 Dave is an Assistant Professor in the Department of Geological Sciences, as well as core faculty in the Environmental Studies Program and the new Environmental Science Institute (ESI).
 He is a coastal physical oceanographer who loves all things ocean, especially when he can dive in himself.